WolverineXM/FinTechProject3/.ipynb_checkpoints/README-checkpoint.md

 ![](images/feature_importance.PNG)

-Evidence exists that the feature set should be reduced and only include:
+Evidence exists that the feature set should be reduced and only include the features at index 0, 3, and 4.
+For you reference, these are:
-Feature 0 Index:  ICE BofA US High Yield Index Option-Adjusted Spread (BAMLH0A0HYM2) Feature 3 Index:  ICE BofA BB US High Yield Index Option-Adjusted Spread (BAMLH0A1HYBB) Feature 4 Index:  ICE BofA CCC & Lower US High Yield Index Option-Adjusted Spread (BAMLH0A3HYC)
+1. Feature 0 Index:  ICE BofA US High Yield Index Option-Adjusted Spread (BAMLH0A0HYM2)
+2. Feature 3 Index:  ICE BofA BB US High Yield Index Option-Adjusted Spread (BAMLH0A1HYBB)
+3. Feature 4 Index:  ICE BofA CCC & Lower US High Yield Index Option-Adjusted Spread (BAMLH0A3HYC)

 This additional test will be conducted in the future.